petrpavlik/Macontainer/README.md

 ## Known Issues
 - First launch of the CLI may require user input and hang the app when pressing the start button.
+- Stopping the syste with running containers may cause the CLI to hang.
+Waiting for Apple to fix this.